 - Limited manufacturing.
 Economies less dependent on exports of parts and manufactured goods.
 They tend to have a less diversified range of outputs.

-Participation patterns are similar to those related to economic development, with the most advanced poles including Western Europe, North American, and East Asia (Japan/South Korea).
-Countries engaged in machinery and electronics manufacturing tend to have the highest participation in global value chains.
-Countries well endowed with natural resources and agricultural goods tend to have a high level of forward participation since these commodities are used in the manufacturing of intermediate goods.
+Participation patterns are similar to those related to economic development, with the most advanced poles including Western Europe, North America, and East Asia (Japan/South Korea).
+Countries engaged in machinery and electronics manufacturing tend to participate most in global value chains.
+Countries well endowed with natural resources and agricultural goods tend to have a high level of forward participation since these commodities are used to manufacture intermediate goods.